shitcoinswap/.github/profile/README.md

 Congratulations!
 You are a part of the Shitcoin Society.
 Soon you'll be able to redeem your code on shitcoinsociety.com, and include your wallet address in our genesis ledger (see below).

-## Roadmap

-The development of the Shitcoin Society platform happens in three stages:

-### Stage 1

-Development of open source trading platform, allowing for trade of $RST in a centralized manner.

-### Stage 2

-Migration of centralized $RST to a blockchain token.

-### Stage 3

-Launch of new layer 1 blockchain, using $RST holder addresses to seed the genesis block.

-## Join the board

-Reach out to [presale@shitcoinsociety.com](mailto:presale@shitcoinsociety.com) to participate in the **private presale**.